-Buhari’s new cabinet – Daily Trust
+Buhari’s New Cabinet – Daily Trust

 After the May 29th 2019 inauguration, the entire Nigerian state is anxiously waiting for one thing- President Buhari’s list of ministers.
-Most Nigerians expect the President to bring on board, men and women who swill enliven his cabinet with new ideas and ‘young minds with passion for development adventures.
+Most Nigerians expect the President to bring on board, men and women who will enliven his cabinet with new ideas and young minds with passion for development adventures.

 President Buhari can achieve another first by taking a different direction from the previous style of presenting names of ministerial nominees to the Senate without their portfolios.
 If Buhari can be bold enough to send the names of ministerial nominees with their respective portfolios, it will make the screening very interesting and more productive for the Senators while also giving Nigerians a foreknowledge of how each nominee may fare in his/her post.
 Though, one must admit that being eloquent on stage does not necessarily translate into performing very well in the field.